trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 ## How To Use

-:::note navigation
+:::info navigation

-To access select Retro -> Retro FAQ
+:point_right: To access select Retro &rarr; Retro FAQ

 :::